telerik/kendo-ui-core/docs/intro/supporting/scripts-editors.md

 ---
+comment: THIS FILE IS AUTO-GENERATED, MANUAL CHANGES ARE OVERWRITTEN.
+TO UPDATE THE CONTENT, UPDATE COMPONENT DEPENDENCIES AND RUN `rake js_dependencies`.
 title: Script Files for Editors
 page_title: Script Files for Editors | Kendo UI Getting Started
 description: "Listing of required script files for the Kendo UI Editors"